Yemen's Houthis say launched drone attack on Saudi's Jizan airport

 Houthi military spokesman Yahya Saria said on Facebook the attack disrupted airport operations.
 There was no immediate comment from Saudi Arabia.

-On Tuesday, the Saudi-led coalition fighting in Yemen said it intercepted and downed three Houthi drones launched toward the southwestern Saudi cities of Jizan and Abha.
+On Tuesday, the Saudi-led coalition fighting in Yemen said it intercepted and downed three Houthi drones launched towards the southwestern Saudi cities of Jizan and Abha.

 Reporting by Lisa Barrington and Maha El Dahan